Arkantos-13/Arkantos-13/readme.md

 <h3 align="center">

-  My Bachelor degree is in mathematics and more specifically in the field of applied maths.
+My bachelor's degree is in mathematics, with a focus on applied mathematics.

-  Currently, i am working on my Master degree which is in Informatics and Computational Biomedicine and more specifically in the field of Systems Security, Big Data Management, and Simulation.
+I am now pursuing my Master's degree in Computer Science.

 </p>